 Those who perpetuate the new PC movement have come to focus on themselves and their personal rights.
 While our individual human rights are just that, granted to the individual, their intention was less aimed at individual freedoms than at social fabric.

 The invention of rights sought to create a landscape that could carry the natural small group social bonds to a much larger scale.
 It was aimed at protecting the individual from oppression and injustice.
-Any positive right that seeks to grant the individual something actually creates (however small) an injustice rather than prevents one.
+Any positive right seeking to grant the individual something actually creates an injustice, however small, rather than prevents one.

 We can debate about the extent to which our current system of rights grants the equal opportunity that it set out to, but we cannot lose sight of its original intent.
 We can and should continually examine the system for ways that we can improve it, but we must always seek to do so through negative rights first.

 Remove your focus on what you expect and feel entitled to as an individual.
 Our modern system of rights grants you an incredible amount of freedom to both succeed and fail.
 Rather than look to what you feel you should be given, look to what you can do for yourself.
-A strong individual grows not from being given advantages but from the work to stand tall.
+A strong individual grows, not given advantages, but from the work to stand tall.
 Our system seeks only to remove as much burden as possible to allow you to grow.